Potato-Industries/unityrs/README.md

 1. Import unityrs_dev.unitypackage to your unity project.
 2. Edit domain/ip:port in the poc.cs file.
 3. Build to your target platform.
-(Tested Linux, Windows)
+(Linux, Windows)
 4. Setup listener. (nc -lvp 8080)
 5. Download/upload & execute your game!